ToneGabriel/CustomSTL/README.md

 # CustomSTL

-Personal approach inspired from MSVC STL.
-Actual implementation is found in "code/stl" folder.
+Personal approach inspired from MSVC and GNU.
+Actual implementation is found in "code" folder.

+This project deepened my understanding of STL internals, including memory management, iterators, and algorithm efficiency.

+I am confident that I can create lightweight versions of these classes and functions or use the existing ones with ease.

 Compilation requirements: